JRH89/CustomPortfolio/README.md

-# CustomPortfolio
+Made with Javascript, HTML and CSS.

-Made entirely by me from scratch using vanilla Javascript, HTML and CSS.
+An ever changing reflection of my progress and accomplishments